ELI5: Differences Between Short and Long-Term Disability Insurance in 2025

 • The elimination period (how long you wait before benefits begin)

-• Any additional riders like COLA (Cost Of Live Adjustment) to help you protect against infaltion
+• Any additional riders, like COLA (Cost of Living Adjustment), to help you protect against inflation

 However, disability insurance costs between 1% and 3% of your annual salary.